riganti/dotvvm-docs/Pages/concepts/script-and-style-resources/overview.md

 Most resources have the `Location` property of type `IResourceLocation` which defines, how the resource file is obtained.
 You can use one of the following implementations:

+* `FileResourceLocation` expects the app-relative filesystem path to the script or stylesheet file.
+This path should not start with `/` - it would point to the root of the filesystem.
+DotVVM will render the `<script>` or `<link>` element which points to a DotVVM resource handler (`~/dotvvmResource/{checksum}/{resourceName}`) that will serve the resource.

+> Since the script contains the checksum of the file, this type of resource provides works well with browser or proxy caches since whenever the resource changes, it will get a unique URL.
+In the debug mode, the checksum is not a part of the URL in order to allow for easy debugging experience in the browser Developer tools (the URL remains the same even if the content changes so you won't lose your breakpoints and other settings).

 * `UrlResourceLocation` specifies just the URL where the resource can be found.
 You can use either absolute URL (e.g. to point to some CDN), a relative URL to your server, or even a data URI.
 DotVVM will render the `<script>` or `<link>` element with the exact URL you have specified.

-* `LocalFileResourceLocation` expects the app-relative filesystem path to the script or stylesheet file.
-This path should not start with `/` - it would point to the root of the filesystem.
-DotVVM will render the `<script>` or `<link>` element which points to a DotVVM resource handler (`~/dotvvmResource/checksum/resourceName`) that will serve the resource.
-This is useful for bundling or advanced scenarios.

 * `EmbeddedResourceLocation` can extract the embedded resource from an assembly.
 This is very useful if you need to pack some DotVVM controls in a library and embed the resources in the DLL file.